Your SSD drive will need >27GB free space on C: to upgrade from Windows 7 to Windows 8, here’s some clean-up tips

 If you got 16GB of RAM, well, you now have 16GB more free disk space on your C: drive.
 That’s right, no reboot required, immediate benefit (if you don’t need hibernate functions).
 Unfortunately, if you choose a power profile that uses hibernate (such as suspend when inactive for 15 minutes, and hibernate after 8 hours), then the hibernate file will come back again.

-3) Change swap to 2GB if you have 8GB or greater in your system, letting Windows manage the size of your swap file gets silly, with double the RAM.
+If you have 8GB or greater in your system, letting Windows manage the size of your swap file gets silly, with double the RAM.

 Go ahead and reduce your swap file space, 4GB should be plenty, because if your hitting the swap file that hard, you’re really in trouble as far as speed.
 Control Panel > System > Advanced system settings > Advanced > Performance > Settings… > Advanced > Virtual Memory > Change… >

-4) Consider moving the My Documents and other user folders:
+4) Consider moving the My Documents and other user folders

-5) Manually delete all files (that are dated older than your last reboot) in the temp directory:
+5) Manually delete all files (that are dated older than your last reboot) in the temp directory

 6) If you use iTunes to do local backups of your iOS device, move them off your C: drive